adibifard/F4SPC/README.md

 ## F4 Structural Parameter Calculator (F4SPC)
 **version 1.00**

-The Python code `f4spc.py` calculates the F4 structural order parameter between the water molecules giving the `.gro` trajectory file as its input.
-In its current version, the code can run with both three-site and four-site water models.
-The user provides the input `.gro` file and the type of the water model.
-Subsequently, the output (time,F4) data are written into a comma-separated `.csv` file.
-In its default settings, the code also elicits the time data form the input `.gro` file.
-However, if the input file lacks the information regarding the simulation time, the code might still be able to approximate the time series given the following parameters:
+The Python code `f4spc.py` determines the time evolved F4 structural order parameter between the water molecules given the `.gro` trajectory file.
+In its current version, the code can handle both three-site and four-site water models.
+The user provides the code with the input `.gro` file and the type of the water model.
+The code calculates the  F4 parameter and returns the tabulated [time,F4] pairs into a comma-separated `.csv` file format.

+Under its default settings, the code extracts the time information form the input `.gro` trajectory.
+However, if the input file lacks time data, the code might still be able to approximate the time vector given the following parameters:

 - Simulation time-step [femtoseconds (fs)]
 - Dumping frequency
-- Stride
+- Stride number
 - Ouput time unit [picoseconds (ps), nanoseconds (ns) or microseconds (ms)]